-Explores research frontiers in game theory, emphasizing applications in social science, biology and engineering.
-Interdisciplinary teams of students will develop a topic, and present it to the class in a series of oral and written reports and demonstrations.
+Explores research frontiers in game theory, emphasizing applications in social science, biology, and engineering.
+Each interdisciplinary team develops a topic, and presents it to the class in oral and written reports and demonstrations.
 Students must have shown a strong performance in course 166A or equivalent.
 Students cannot receive credit for this course and Economics 272, Computer Science 272, or Biology: Ecology and Evolutionary 274.
-(Also offered as Biology: Ecology & Evolutionary 176B.
-Students cannot receive credit for both courses.)
-Prerequisite(s): course 166A, Economics 166A, or Biology: Ecology and Evolutionary 166A; satisfaction of the Entry Level Writing and Composition requirements.
+Prerequisite(s): course 166A or Economics 166A; satisfaction of the Entry Level Writing and Composition requirements.
 Enrollment restricted to juniors and seniors.
-Enrollment limited to 40.
-(General Education Code(s): W.) The Staff, D. Friedman, B. Sinervo
+(General Education Code(s): W.)

 5 Credits